aruzhanrysbayeva/assignment2-heapsort/README.md

 Heap Sort is in-place and not stable.

 The second part of assignment is analysis.
 I analyzed my partner's Shell Sort algorithm.
+I analyzed complexity, offered improvements and optimization.
+Then with my partner we did the cross-review summary, where just shortly compare two sorting algorithms.